KudaChan/DevLearn/language/JS/freecodecamp/notes.md

 ## __**Recursion**__
 ---
 Recursion is the process of defining something in terms of itself.
 It is a method of solving problems that involves breaking down a problem into smaller and smaller parts, solving each part, and then reassembling the parts.

+__*Recursive Function*__ is a function that calls itself over and over.
+In recursive function we can easily trap into infinite loop.
+That's where the *base case* comes in play.
+The *base case* is when the function stops calling itself, and it is a good idea to write it first.
+It also have a *recursive case* which is the case where the function calls itself.

 __*Call Stack*__ is a stack of functions that are waiting to be executed.
 When a function is called, it is pushed onto the call stack.
 When a function is finished, it is popped off the call stack.
 In other word, The *call stack* is a collection of function calls stored in a stack structure.
 When we call a function, it is added to the top of the stack, and when it returns, it is removed from the top of the stack.